ArulPrakassam/Spring-boot-projects/Employee-Management-System/README.md

 A Spring boot Rest API for managing employee records.
 We can do CRUD operations.

+The routes are protected by spring security and JWT token.

 The flow will be Controller-> Service-> Repo.

 [API Documentation](https://employee-records-management.onrender.com/)